Table of Contents

 Think about things from your dog's point of view.
-Quite often when he's trying to go to the bathroom he is hearing strange noises and picking up exciting smells.
+Quite often, when he's trying to go to the bathroom, he hears strange noises and picking up exciting smells.

-Find a quiet spot for your dog to use the bathroom.
-Try to find a place with privacy and limited distractions.
-Make this your regular bathroom spot.
+So find a quiet spot for your dog to use the bathroom.
+Get to a place with privacy and limited distractions.
+Make this a regular bathroom spot.

 2. Try a Belly Rub

 Not only will the massage stimulate the dog's bowels, but it will help your dog relax and relieve any stress that he may be feeling.

 3. Get Your Dog Moving

 I have a Labrador who loves to play fetch.
-When learning how to make a dog poop quickly, I always use a game of fetch to help speed things along.
+When first learning how to make a dog poop quickly, I always played bring with her to help speed things along.